 After selecting the primary colors for the pot, I began to grab some ‘basket stuffers’ which are mostly starters.
 I like starters for the price and also for the surprise.
 The pictures shown on the tag are not always accurate.
-I enjoyed watching colors popped out of the little green plants.
+I enjoyed watching colors pop out of the little green plants.
 And, this one is a nice surprise.
-I have not seen this flower not mentioning the deep cobalt blue color.
-The flower is only about one inch in diameter, but check out the details and multi colors.
+I have not seen this flower not to mention the deep cobalt blue color.
+The flower is only about one inch in diameter, but check out the details and multi-colors.

-Stuff in my pots are mostly starters.
-I think texture is the only way to clean up the clutter on the background, so here you go.
-I used 4 different kinds of texture plus couple of filters.
+Stuff in my pots is mostly starters.
+I think the texture is the only way to clean up the clutter in the background, so here you go.
+I used 4 different kinds of textures plus a couple of filters.